 After that, your therapist will try to gather information about your family, its dynamics, and the main issues that your family is facing.
 This might include asking about family history and what coping skills the family has used to navigate issues previously.
 Then your therapist will create a treatment plan based on the information your family has shared and the approach that the therapist feels will be best.

 Family Therapy Techniques

-As part of the family treatment plan, your therapist may use techniques and exercises from a variety of approaches.
-For example, they may use techniques from individual therapies like cognitive behavioral therapy (CBT) or interpersonal psychotherapy to help the family.
+As part of your family treatment plan, your therapist may use a variety of approaches.
+For example, they may use techniques from individual therapies like cognitive behavioral therapy (CBT) or interpersonal psychotherapy.